-Pursuant to Decree Law No. 18 dated 17 March 2020, the head of the Department of Civil Protection can order the requisition, either for use or title, of health and medical-surgical facilities and equipment, as well as movable properties of any kind belonging to public or private persons necessary to deal with the health emergency, also to ensure their supply to healthcare structures located in the Italian territory and to increase the number of specialized beds in wards for hospitalization of patients affected by said disease.
+Pursuant to Decree Law No. 18 dated 17 March 2020, as converted by Law No. 27 of 24 April 2020, the Head of the Department of Civil Protection can order the requisition, either for use or title, of health and medical-surgical facilities and equipment, as well as movable properties of any kind belonging to public or private persons necessary to deal with the health emergency, also to ensure their supply to healthcare structures located in the Italian territory and to increase the number of specialized beds in wards for hospitalization of patients affected by said disease.
+Decree-Law No. 76 dated 16 July 2020 (Section 8, paragraph 8) confirms the above-mentioned provision.

-Furthermore, pursuant to the above Decree Law prefects may order the requisitioning of hotels or other buildings with similar characteristics to house individuals under health surveillance.
+Furthermore, pursuant to Decree Law No. 18/2020, Prefects may order the requisitioning of hotels or other buildings with similar characteristics to house individuals under health surveillance.